BiDAlab/edBBdb/README.md

 # References

+edBB is a platform which is initially introduced in [arXiv technical report](https://arxiv.org/abs/1912.04786) and then accepted by the [AAAI Workshop on Artificial Intelligence for Education 2020](http://www.cse.msu.edu/~wangzh65/AI4EDU/index.html).

+For further information on the edBB platform, we refer the reader to:

-[1] Hernandez-Ortega, J.; Daza, R.; Morales, A.; Fierrez, J.; and Ortega Garcia, J. 2019. edBB Biometrics and Behavior for Assessing Remote Education.
+[1] Hernandez-Ortega, J.; Daza, R.; Morales, A.; Fierrez, J.; and Ortega Garcia, J. 2019. edBB: Biometrics and Behavior for Assessing Remote Education.
 In *AAAI Workshop on Artificial Intelligence for Education*. [[pdf](https://arxiv.org/pdf/1912.04786.pdf)]

 [2] Ruiz, N.; Chong, E.; and Rehg, J. M. 2018.
 Fine-Grained Head Pose Estimation Without Keypoints.